Statistical properties of zeta functions' zeros: Selberg's zeta functions for compact and non-compact manifolds

-(Recall that the notation $f\left( x\right) =\Omega _{+}\left[ g(x)\right] $ means that $\lim \sup \left( \frac{f\left( x\right) }{g\left( x\right) } \right) >0,$ and $f\left( x\right) =\Omega _{-}\left[ g(x)\right] $ means that $\lim \inf \left( \frac{f\left( x\right) }{g\left( x\right) }\right) <0. $)
+(Recall that the notation $f( x) =\Omega_{+}[ g(x)] $ means that $\lim\sup( \frac{f( x) }{g( x) } ) >0,$ and $f( x) =\Omega_{-}[ g(x)] $ means that $\lim\inf( \frac{f( x) }{g( x) }) <0. $)

-It was found that it is difficult to generalize the results concerning the moments of the $S\left( x\right) $ function to the Selberg's zeta.
+It was found that it is difficult to generalize the results concerning the moments of Riemann's $S( x) $ function to the case of Selberg's zeta.
 Since these results are essential for the study of statistical properties of zeta zeros, there is a stumbling block here.